Sunday, February 08, 2009

 What did I reckon the bottom line was quality-wise on this less than 200 dollar scope (currently $179.95)?
 Yeah, there was plastic.
 How could there not be at this price-point?
 The StarBlast has got its share, including the focuser and tube end rings, but Little Sister is sturdy where it counts, and has got a decent primary cell and a real, adjustable spider/secondary support (which requires an Allen wrench for collimation as is the case with most Chinese OTAs).
 The 1.25-inch rack and pinion focuser, despite its plastic body (the rack and drawtube are metal), works better than Synta’s earlier units, even those found on considerably more expensive telescopes.
 This rack and pinion job is most assuredly far better than the cheesy rubber-roller focuser of the Edmund Astroscan.
 Yeah, mine did have a liberal dollop of that infamous Chinese “glue grease” on the rack and the pinion gear (is this stuff really made from ground-up weasels?), but, despite that, the action was smooth without much wobble or shift.
 The focuser easily supports a TeleVue 22mm Panoptic or even my 13mm Ethos.

 The most important thing when we are talkin’ “Dobsonian”?
 Maybe even more important than optics?
 How well the scope moves.
 Without the signature “buttery” altitude and azimuth motions, you really do not have a Dob.
 In fact, you do not have much of anything.
 The StarBlast’s altitude motion was elegantly smooth thanks to a bearing-race.
-In addition to ball bearings, the altitude axis sports a tension-adjustment knob that virtually eliminates balance problems, and is far more effective than the spring arrangements found on some import Dobbies.
+In addition to ball bearings, the altitude axis sports a tension-adjustment knob that virtually eliminates balance problems and is far more effective than the spring arrangements found on some import Dobbies.
 Dyed-in-the-wool Dobsonianites may scoff at adding a ball-bearing setup for the altitude axis, but it works and eliminates the need for large altitude bearings to help achieve balance.
 It also makes it possible to use a single-arm mount.
 How about the scope’s azimuth axis?
 Not so hotsky.
 Smooth, but way too stiff.
 Something would have to be done if the scope were to be used for serious observing.

 What else was in that big box besides the telescope?
 An OK instruction book.
 To be frank, I have never, ever seen a really good telescope manual.
 I reckon nobody producing scopes wants to hire a real tech-writer to do the job, so somebody/anybody puts the book together at the last minute.
 The result, especially with imports, is a heapin’ helpin’ of nonsense.
 I will say the SB’s manual is better than most, and that is a Good Thing, since it is gonna be read by a lot of novices and young folks.